scaling-group/scaling-group.github.io/_pages/research.md

 ---

-Tracing the evolution of neural equation solvers, we see a three-act progression: Act 1 focused on approximating the solution function, while Act 2 shifted towards approximating the solution operator.
-ICON can be viewed as an early attempt of Act 3, where the model acts like an intelligent agent that adapts to new physical systems and tasks.
+Tracing the evolution of neural equation solvers, we see a three-act progression: Act 1 focused on approximating the solution function, e.g., Physics-Informed Neural Networks, while Act 2 shifted towards approximating the solution operator, e.g., Fourier Neural Operator, DeepONet.
+ICON can be viewed as an early attempt of Act 3, where the model acts like an intelligent learner that adapts to new physical systems and tasks.

 **Uncertainty Quantification**